Detroit police looking for man who carjacked 95-year-old woman, drove off with her still inside - NewsBreak

 Detroit police looking for man who carjacked 95-year-old woman, drove off with her still inside

-DETROIT (WWJ) – The search is on for a man suspected of carjacking a 95-year-old woman on the city’s west side Monday afternoon.
+DETROIT (WWJ) – Authorities are searching for a man wanted for carjacking an elderly woman on the city’s west side Monday afternoon.

-Detroit police officials say a 95-year-old woman was sitting in the passenger seat of her red 2015 Chrysler 200 around 2 p.m.
+Detroit police say the 95-year-old victim was sitting in the passenger seat of her red 2015 Chrysler 200 around 2 p.m.
 Monday near Woodward and McNichols when a man walked up to her car and asked her a question.

 The suspect allegedly got in the driver’s seat of the car, and a struggle between the two ensued.